hackforla/expunge-assist/CONTRIBUTING.md

 * You can now make changes and the page should live update!

-### Create a Branch
-* Start in the `dev` repo with `git checkout dev`
-* Make sure you're up to date with `git pull`
-* Create a new branch with `git checkout -b BRANCHNAME`
-* You're ready to make changes!
+### Finding an Issue

+The filtered Dev issues are located [here](https://github.com/hackforla/expunge-assist/projects/1?card_filter_query=label%3A%22role%3A+development%22).
+Issues are organized by role, size, priority, and feature.
+Please choose from the top couple tasks in the `Prioritized Backlog` column.
+Look for `good first issue`, `size: 1pt` or `size: small` labels which are simpler tasks.

+Once you find an issue you're interested in, please assign yourself and move it `In Progress (active)`.

-### Development
+## Development

 The Expunge Assist app was developed in [TypeScript](https://www.typescriptlang.org/).
 It's not too much different than JavaScript other than it has type checking.
 We also have a [Prettier](https://prettier.io/) and [ESLint](https://eslint.org/) package for code formatting preferences.

-If there are anything we don't notice in PRs we'll probably run auto-format on the codebase.
+We develop off of the `dev` branch which will contain the latest changes.
+The `master` branch is left for the production build.

+### Create a Branch

+- Start in the `dev` repo with `git checkout dev`
+- Make sure you're up to date with `git pull`
+- Create a new branch with `git checkout -b BRANCHNAME`

+Branch names should be descriptive of the task and include the issue number.
+For example, if you were working on [this issue](https://github.com/hackforla/expunge-assist/issues/698) creating the 'something else' flow in the statement generator, a good branch name would be something like `something-else-689`

 #### Files
 * `App.tsx`: This is the entry point for the app which renders different pages based on the route.